themiurge/machine_learning_examples3/README.md

 # machine_learning_examples3
-This repository contains the samples from Lazy Programmer's Udemy courses on Python machine learning, converted to Python3 as I go on with each
+This repository contains the samples from Lazy Programmer's Udemy courses on Python machine learning, converted to Python3 as I go along.
-course.

 References:
 Original Python2 repository at